The Ultimate Hiring Guide

 • 🔍 Talent sourcing (general)

-Talent sourcing: How and where to find the perfect candidates across the web
+Talent sourcing: How to find the perfect candidates

 By now, you have conducted the perfect Kick-off Meeting, which helped you build a precise Talent Mapping.
 You know exactly what kind of talent you are looking for, and which keywords will help you find them.
 It’s now time to start the search phase. 👇Find links to each platform